bithapa/neural-network-image-classification/README.md

-# aiproject
+# Image Classification using Neural Networks (from scratch)

-This project was a part of ai scholarship course from Facebook & Udacity.
-It implements neural network from scratch using Python and with PyTorch Library to create deep learning models that can **predict hand-written digits** and **classify MNIST fashion images**.
+This project was a part of AI Scholarship Course that I won from Udacity & Facebook.
+It implements neural network from scratch using Python and PyTorch Library to create deep learning models that can **predict hand-written digits** and **classify MNIST fashion images**.

 Technologies Used: Python, PyTorch, NumPy